 Requests for translation services generally shall be determined by the IRP Panel.
 In exceptional circumstances, the request may also be dealt with by an emergency panelist as an interim measure under section 10 if a determination is required as a matter of urgency before the IRP panel in seated.

-The IRP Panel shall have discretion to determine (i) whether the Claimant has a need for translation services, (ii) what documents and/or hearing that need relates to, and (iii) what language the document, hearing or other matter or event shall be translated into.
+The IRP Panel shall have discretion to determine (i) whether the Claimant has a need for translation services, (ii) what documents and/or hearing that need relates to, and (iii) what language the document, hearing or other matter or event shall be translated from or into.

 In exercising its discretion, the IRP Panel should have regard to the following non-exhaustive considerations: